fomightez/may2015feng_gr_m/connecting_all_others.rst

 These instructions are written for a Mac operating system, but they should work for Linux once you open your ``terminal`` program as well.

+I will step through this process using a Mac at the beginning of the workshop.

 Connecting using the key and SSH
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You'll be provided with the network name, a.k.a. ``public DNS``, of your
 virtual machine.
 This is the public name of your computer on the
 internet.
+It will look something like
+``ec2-174-129-122-189.compute-1.amazonaws.com``, for example.

-Connect to that computer with ssh under the username ‘ubuntu’, as
+Connect to your particular virtual computer with ssh under the username
-follows.
+``ubuntu``, as follows.

 If you prepared in advance, the key provided for today should be on your
 Desktop already.